tschuyebuhl/livesession/README.md

 ## Package service

 ### Overview
-The `UserService` package provides a service for managing user data in a Go application.
+The `service` package provides a service for managing user data in a Go application.
 It leverages caching to improve performance and reduce unnecessary data fetching.
 This service is particularly useful for applications that require efficient user data retrieval and management.

 The package consists of the `UserService` struct, one exported method, and one helper method.